Tsirantonakis/CEHv10StudyGuide/5 - Attacking a System.md

   - Microsoft Management Console - used by Windows to administer system
   - Has "snap-ins" that allow you to modify sets (such as Group Policy Editor)

+- **Notable Information**
+  - Uses the route command to add routes
+  - Best Practice for SQL Server is to only allow the sysadmin role to spawn cmd shells
+  - DNS command-line config via HINFO
+  - Does not respond to broadcast ICMP packets
+  - sc query command-line command to enumerate active and inactive services

 ### <u>Linux Security Architecture</u>

 - Linux root is just a slash (/)